Acne and Acne Scars

 - Microcomedones—what you feel under the fingers

-- The growth of bacteria inside of the clogged sebaceous gland
+- The growth of bacteria inside the clogged sebaceous gland

-The first factor is an abnormal number of dead cells in the top skin layer.
-The dead cells clog the sebaceous glands, forming a plug.
+A first factor is an abnormal number of dead cells in the top skin layer, clogging the sebaceous glands and forming a plug.
 Closed sebaceous glands create a nourishing environment for bacterial growth.

 The third factor pertains to the inflammation of the follicles that produce microcomedones, commonly referred to as a blackhead (containing an opening to the skin surface)

-Enlarged microcomedones that don’t open to the skin surface are called white- heads.
-It’s quite common for clients not to be able to see them but to be able to feel them when touching the skin with fingers.
+Enlarged microcomedones that don't open to the skin surface are called whiteheads.
+It's pretty standard for clients not to be able to see them but to be able to feel them when touching the skin with fingers.
 Stretching out the skin allows whiteheads to become visible.
 They are inflamed under the stream of hormonal disturbances and show up on the skin as pimples.

-Acne scars appears as a result of deep inflammation
+Acne scars appear as a result of deep inflammation

-MedVSPA successfully treats acne for more than 10 years using unique combination of technologies.
-To treat acne scars, MedVSPA uses Scarlet RF micro-needling technology that proved to be successful in reduction of acne scars
+MedVSPA successfully treats acne for more than 10 years using a unique combination of technologies.
+To treat acne scars, MedVSPA uses Scarlet RF microneedling technology that proved to be successful in the reduction of acne scars.